-In the world of tough market competition on one side and attempts to stream consumerism to benefit society on the other side, practice of greenwashing has become a foe we all need to be aware of.
+In the world of tough market competition and attempts to stream consumerism practice of greenwashing have become a foe.

 Earth day 2017 was partly devoted to raising awareness about greenwashing and in this post we will help that noble cause.

 Greenwashing is put in place to help mislead consumers into believing products or services they are buying are safe for consumption and protective towards the environment.
 But the reality turns out to be something very different.

 Behind carefully planned marketing strategies and aggressive, ecofriendly PR, greenwashing is trying to create a picture of socially responsible and ecofriendly company which can be quite problematic because usually the greatest polluters are precisely those who invest significant amounts of money into painting a picture of them being ecofriendly.

 History of greenwashing